Plant-based protein: are we being duped?

 Australia’s meat, poultry and seafood industries claim that the majority of Australians are being tricked by plant-based protein packaging.
 Alternative protein producers say there’s no evidence to support this.
 Now government bodies have also weighed in.
 Things are getting interesting.
 Eativity takes a look at the latest developments in the debate.

-A senate inquiry into the definitions of meat and other animal products instigated by Queensland senator Susan McDonald is now underway, with at least 29 submissions already received.
-For the first time, the meat, poultry and seafood industries have united, releasing a joint statement on August 6 calling for truth in labelling for plant-based protein products that use meat and seafood terms and imagery in their labelling and advertising.
+A senate inquiry into the definitions of meat and other animal products instigated by Queensland senator Susan McDonald is now underway.
+At least 29 submissions have already been received.
+And for the first time, the meat, poultry and seafood industries have united.
+The three released a joint statement calling for truth in labelling for plant-based protein products that use meat and seafood terms and imagery in their labelling and advertising.

 What does the research say?